MythicAgents/hermes/README.md

 The agent has `mythic_payloadtype_container==0.0.44` PyPi package installed and reports to Mythic as version "8".

+## Prerequisites

+* Hermes requires the Darling kernel module to perform cross-compilation on the Mythic server.
+Install it from here https://github.com/darlinghq/darling/releases/download/v0.1.20210224/darling-dkms_0.1.20210224.testing_amd64.deb.
+It is tested for Ubuntu 20.10.
+* After installing the Darling kernel module, as root, run `modprobe darling-mach` before starting the Hermes container

 ## How to install an agent in this format within Mythic